ardiyu07/bemap/README.md

 - How to tune/optimize the auto-parallelizer's compiler
 - Whether the appropriate optimization procedure is provided within the compiler

-This project is taken from [sourceForge site of bemap](http://sourceforge.net/projects/bemap/).
+This project is derived from [sourceForge site of bemap](http://sourceforge.net/projects/bemap/).

 PACKAGES
 --------